If you’re heading to Thredbo, Perisher or Charlotte’s Pass this season, you’ll be passing through the town of Jindabyne.

 Best hangover food

 Sleep in, then head over to Rokits for their Rokits Royale – a pimped bacon and egg roll.
 They can’t be beat when you’re feeling a little fragile from the night before.
-That said, they’re only open from Monday to Friday, so make sure you save your big night on the town for a weeknight.
+That said, they’re not open on Sundays, so make sure you save your big night on the town for a weeknight.

 Jindabyne Brewing is a great option for those who want a taste of the local brews.
 They have six beers on tap with everything from a pilsner to a veissbier, a tapas menu to go with them all, and a super-chilled vibe with gorgeous views over the lake to accompany your beer tastings.